- Join AWS

 Article IX: Committees

-Section 1: Committees: The president, with the approval of the Council, shall establish and appoint committees, ad hoc committees, or task forces as are necessary and which are not in conflict with other provisions of these bylaws.
+Section 1: Committees: The President, with the approval of the Council, shall establish and appoint committees, ad hoc committees, or task forces as are necessary and which are not in conflict with other provisions of these bylaws.
 The duties and procedures of such committees shall be prescribed by the Council.
 Chairs of Committees sit as voting members of the AWS Council.
 Task Force chairs do not sit on the Council and do not have a Council vote.

-Section 2: Nominations Committee: The Nominations Committee shall be composed of the president-elect, who shall chair the committee and at least two (2) other members appointed by the president.
+Section 2: Nominations Committee: The Nominations Committee shall be composed of the President-elect, who shall chair the committee and at least two (2) other members appointed by the President.

-2b: Ascendancy of Officers: Any AWS member who meets the criteria set forth by the AWS Council and these bylaws may be considered for the Secretary and Treasurer positions.
+2a: Ascendancy of Officers: Any AWS member who meets the criteria set forth by the AWS Council and these bylaws may be considered for the Secretary and Treasurer positions.
 To be considered for the position of Vice-President, the nominee must have served as either Secretary or Treasurer.
 To be considered for the position of President-Elect, the nominee must have served as Vice-President.
 To be considered for the position of President, the nominee must have served as President-Elect.

-Article X: Executive Vice President & Staff
+Article X: Executive Director & Staff

-Section 1: The Council may contract with an Association Management Company with an appointed account executive to be designated Executive Vice President.
+Section 1: The Council may contract with an Association Management Company with an appointed account executive to be designated Executive Director.
 The terms and conditions of the contract shall be as specified by the Council and shall be set forth by contract.
 The Executive Committee shall have the responsibility to negotiate the contract and shall make a recommendation to the AWS Council for acceptance and approval of the contract.

 Article XI: Finance